County Deer Advisory Councils

 - How are deer seasons set?

-Each year, the DNR publishes timely news releases and email bulletins reminding the public of opportunities to engage in deer management through the CDAC process.
-Anyone interested in receiving these notifications can sign up to receive DNR press releases and CDAC email newsletter.
+The DNR publishes timely news releases and email bulletins each year, reminding the public of opportunities to engage in deer management through the CDAC process.
+Anyone interested in receiving these notifications can sign up for DNR news releases and the CDAC email newsletter.

 Members of the Natural Resources Board receive timely notification when press releases and email newsletters are sent.